Lean Body Mass guide

 • Do not compare formula estimates with DEXA or other methods as if they are identical.

-• Do not use it for medication or clinical decisions.
+• Do not use it for medication dosing, clinical lean body weight, pediatric formulas, or official body-composition decisions.

 What to try next